kaisoweird1/Terraform-AWS/task 1/README.md

 # Terraform AWS EC2 Instance Setup

 This file helps you create an EC2 instance on AWS using Terraform.
-It starts with hardcoded values and later uses variables for better modularity and reusability.
+This file contains variableized values for now, but you can also hardcode the values instead of variabilizing them as well.

 ---

 ##  Configurations